 Saw the Evolutionary Leaders event on 8.31.10 live streaming on the web.
 There were some technical difficulties, especially with the sound, but I didn’t allow the buzzing to deter me.

 (You can listen to A Worldwide Meditation For Oneness the Evolutionary Leaders put out on 11.1.11.)

 I had doubted whether all those leaders were really going to be on one stage and yes, indeed they were, except for Marianne Williamson who was conferenced in.
 It was well-orchestrated with each speaker only having a few minutes to sum up their message.
 This was a wonderful approach – never boring – and all these nutshells of wisdom building on one another added up to a powerful surge of inspiration.

-Barbara Marx Hubbard has been seeking the good in our evolution for the last 60+ years and I encourage everyone I meet to see her HUMANITY ASCENDING documentary – it helps keep me optimistic and I quote it often.
+Barbara Marx Hubbard has been seeking the good in our evolution for the last 60+ years and I encourage everyone I meet to see her short documentary, HUMANITY ASCENDING - – helps keep me optimistic and I quote from it often.